 We recognise the importance of tailoring our curriculum to the needs of our learners and families in our school community:

-Children are given opportunities to learn collaboratively with their peers during conceptual learning, whereas foundational skills are often taught and embedded through regular, independent practice.
+Children are given opportunities to inquisitively learn collaboratively with their peers during conceptual learning, whereas foundational skills are often taught and embedded through regular, independent practice.
 Whilst some subjects are taught thematically, encouraging learners to make connections across subjects, some areas of study are more appropriately taught discretely.

-Our Christian Ethos, planning, organisation of curriculum content, collaboration, distribution of subject leadership enables us to address the unique challenges we as a small school encounter.
+Our Christian ethos, planning, organisation of curriculum content, collaboration, distribution of subject leadership enables us to address the unique challenges we as a small school encounter.